LebedevRI/llvm-project/clang/docs/UsersManual.rst

    * ``16`` - Forces ``_Float16`` operations to be emitted without using excess
      precision arithmetic.

+.. option:: `-fstrict-noexcept`
+   By default, if an exception tries to escape out of a function with C++'s ``noexcept`` exception specification, the program will be terminated.
+   This option (default off), allows to opt-in into a language dialect, where such an exception escape causes Undefined Behaviour instead.

 .. _crtfastmath.o:

 A note about ``crtfastmath.o``